MossTheFox/owl-image-tools/README.md

 **IMPORTANT NOTES for browser compatibility**

-The latest stable version of Safari (current iOS 16.3) is still not supported yet due to its missing the WebAssembly SIMD support (which is fixed in a preview version).
+The latest stable version of Safari (currently iOS 16.3) is still not supported yet due to its missing the WebAssembly SIMD support (which has been fixed in a preview version).
 Wasm-vips will fail to initialize.

 Recommended: latest version of Google Chrome or Microsoft Edge.